Motley and No. 25 Baylor roll over No. 24 Texas 78-64

 Johnathan Motley scored 24 points on 12-of-13 shooting Saturday and the 25th-ranked Bears rolled to an impressive 78-64 victory over No. 24 Texas, handing the Longhorns a rare home loss this season.

-"The season's a long season and you have injuries and illnesses.
-It takes a team to win," Drew said.
-"To win in the Big 12, you have to have guys stepping up."
+“The season’s a long season and you have injuries and illnesses.
+It takes a team to win,” Baylor coach Scott Drew said.
+“To win in the Big 12, you have to have guys stepping up.”

 “I was just attacking the basket and making plays for my teammates,” Motley said.

 And he was just a part of Baylor’s total domination under the basket.
 The Bears (20-7, 9-5) outscored Texas 50-32 in the paint and attempted just five 3-pointers.
 Baylor shot 63 percent.

 “We got to own that,” Texas forward Connor Lammert said.
 “We just let it inside too easy.
 If you’re giving teams layups it’s certainly tough to win.”

 Taurean Prince added 17 points for Baylor, which led by as many as 27 points midway through the second half.

 Shaq Cleare scored 14 points for Texas (17-10, 8-6), which lost for just the second time at home this season.

 Baylor was nearly perfect in the first half.
 The Bears forced early turnovers, shot 64 percent and outrebounded Texas 15-5 in the half.
 Motley had 12 points as the Bears raced to a 40-22 lead.

 Texas, so good at the counterpunch over the last month, struggled for long stretches.
 The Bears’ zone defense refused to give Longhorns point guard Isaiah Taylor any room to drive to the basket.
 And even when the Bears sagged off Texas shooters, the Longhorns misfired.
 Texas missed nine of their first 11 3-point attempts.